 Cleo’s app works in a very similar fashion to Facebook Messenger.
 That means you often have to type messages to get updates.
 For example, type balance and Cleo will show you how much you have in your bank account.
 This may sound simple, but if you don’t use the app regularly, you’ll probably end up forgetting the commands you need to type.

 It’s also important to note that you won’t receive any interest from any money in your Cleo wallet.
 That is unless you sign-up to Cleo +.
 This monthly subscription service will also pay you cashback when you shop in certain stores.

-If you sign up for Cleo using my link below, we will both earn £5.
+If you decide to join, use my link below, we will both earn £5.

 Tandem is useful at letting you know how much money you have available to spend throughout the month.
 It calculates how much your expected bills will be and subtracts it from your income.

 Not only that, Tandem has several ways to save too.
 You can allow the app to calculate how much you can afford to save, set up weekly deposits, or turn on roundups.
 Alternatively, you can just make one-off payments when you want.
 Any money you have in your Tandem account earns a rather unexciting 0.5%.
 However, you can place your money in fixed-term savings account for better returns.